MasterAir/Corndel-DE-workshop-01-Learner/README.md

 [Back to Contents](#contents)

 Our session this morning is about ensuring you have a computer that let's you fully take part in all of the Data Engineer workshops throughout the programme.
-In summary, to have a computer with VS Code, Python, Git, and Azure Data Studio installed that you have tested are working.
+In summary, the aim is for you to have a computer with VS Code, Python, Git and Azure Data Studio installed that you have tested and are working.

 One option to take part in our workshops is to use ACG to create a Virtual Machine (VM)ℹ and access it remotely using Windows Remote Desktop[^1].
 The Virtual Machine you create is simply a computer in the cloud, much like a desktop computer but typically more powerful.
 A VM is an example of *Infrastructure as a Service (IaaS)*[^2] in an on-demand cloud computing platform that you learned about in your first e-learning module.

 > ℹ Virtual Machines in ACG should only be used with non-sensitive public data and **not** include any of your organisation's data.
 You will have read and signed a document already acknowledging you have read and understood your appropriate use of ACG services.

-Even if you have laptop with the software needed, the activities this morning are still useful hands-on exercises for a data engineer to become familiar with VMs and installation of key software tools.
+Even if you have a laptop with the software needed, the activities this morning are still useful hands-on exercises for a data engineer to become familiar with VMs and the installation of key software tools.

-Having set up your data engineering desktop in the morning, in the afternoon we will carry out a short data exercise that will be very similar in style to many later workshops that use the cloud.
+Having set up your data engineering desktop in the morning, in the afternoon, we will carry out a short data exercise that will be very similar in style to many later workshops that use the cloud.

 **Summary:** Our ultimate goal today is summarised in the animation below.
 To set yourself up so that, from a work laptop, you have all the tools you need to take part in workshops, potentially through a Virtual Machine, and then go to create and query a database in the cloud using SQL.